TeamAustria/writeups/2024-justctf/casino.md

 which we can use to increase the size of our client_seed to (and above) the desired length of 0x100.

-Sadly i ran into an issue here, I wrote my exploit in python and hopped that `json.dumps` creates the same strings as `JSON.stringify`, which is not the case, and can easily be tested like this:
+Sadly i ran into an issue here, I wrote my exploit in python and hoped that `json.dumps` creates the same strings as `JSON.stringify`, which is not the case, and can easily be tested like this:

 ```js
 for(let i = 0; i < 0x1000; i++)
   if(JSON.stringify(String.fromCharCode(i)).length != 3)
     console.log(i)
 ```

-and for pythone
+and for python

 ```python
 import json